shehan-sandaruwan/amused-cocktail-app-challenge/README.md

 Search Functionality:

 - When a user types in the search box, the application displays the search results based on the query.
 If no results are available, a message stating "No data available" is shown.
 - Additionally, I have included the option to add a cocktail item to the user's favorites list for better usability.
-This option is available for each cocktail item in the search results.
+This option is available for each cocktail item in the search results and for each random cocktail items.

 Adding to Favorites: